Arts & Sciences Communication Studies

 Results of participation in this assessment activity will in no way affect a student’s GPA, but could prevent or delay graduation if the assessment is not completed as required.

 A communication studies major must have either an approved Plan A minor or two approved Plan B minors.
-An approved individualized program of studies of 24 hours can also be used to meet the minor requirement.
 A departmental advisor must approve the minor.

 ADDITIONAL MAJOR REQUIREMENTS